MORNING WORKSHOPS I

 Energy Tax Savers

-He is the co-author of numerous articles related to building-related tax incentives, published in Building Operating Management, UNIT Magazine, International Parking Institute, Corporate Business Taxation Monthly, and Thomson Reuters.
-He has presented on the Energy Policy Act of 2005 and other building-related tax incentives throughout the country to hundreds of corporations, architectural firms, engineering firms, accounting firms, and at numerous national conferences and utility educational events.
+He is the co-author of numerous articles related to the Energy Policy Act of 2005, published in Building Operating Management, Worship Facilities Magazine, UNIT Magazine, Green Lodging News, International Parking Institute, Corporate Business Taxation Monthly and Thomson Reuters.
+He has presented on the Energy Policy Act of 2005 to hundreds of corporations, architectural firms, engineering firms, accounting firms, local chapters of USGBC, IFMA, BOMA and AEE, as well as national conferences of NFMT, NALMCO, IGSHPA, PIMA and EMC.
+He has also been a frequent speaker at GE's Nela Park and Cooper's "The Source" in Peachtree, GA.

 Thomas has been in the utility rebate financing industry for 4 years.
 He has financed projects in 8 states with 11 different utility companies, totaling over $20 million in utility rebates.